Marondera Central

-Marondera Central is a constituency of the National Assembly of Zimbabwe, covering much of Marondera, Mashonaland East Province.
-It was created in 2008 from territory taken from Marondera East and Marondera West.
-Its current Member of Parliament is Caston Matewu (Citizens Coalition for Change).
+Marondera Central is a constituency represented in the National Assembly of the Parliament of Zimbabwe, covering much of Marondera, Mashonaland East Province.
+It was created in 2008 from territory taken from the Marondera East and Marondera West constituencies.
+Its current MP since the 2018 general election is Caston Matewu of the Citizens Coalition for Change.

 History

 Marondera Central was created for the 2008 Zimbabwean general election, with territory taken from the Marondera East and Marondera West constituencies.
 In 2008, Iain Kay of the Movement for Democratic Change – Tsvangirai won the constituency.
 In 2013, Ray Kaukonde of ZANU–PF was elected.
-After Kaukonde was expelled from Parliament in 2013, the constituency was won by Lawrence Katsiru in a by-election.
+After Kaukonde was expelled from Parliament, the constituency was won by Lawrence Katsiru in a by-election.

 Caston Matewu of the MDC Alliance was elected to represent Marondera Central in the 2018 election, winning back the constituency for the opposition.
 Matewu was recalled in October 2020 by the MDC–T amid factional disputes within the party, but was reelected as MP in a 2022 by-election, representing the newly-formed Citizens Coalition for Change party led by Nelson Chamisa.
+Matewu was reelected in the 2023 election.